Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

-So pretty that it inspired a Disney movie (Luca), Cinque Terre ("five lands") consists of five startlingly photogenic fishing villages on Italy's northwest coast, their candy-colored houses stacked down the sides of ravines and on top of cliffs.
-With sea, great food and wine, jaw-dropping views and photo opportunities at every turn, this is everything people love about Italy.
+So pretty that it inspired 2021’s Disney movie Luca, Cinque Terre (“five lands”) consists of a quintet of startlingly photogenic fishing villages on Italy’s northwest coast, their candy-colored houses stacked down the sides of ravines and on top of cliffs.
+With great food and wine, gorgeous sea views and photo opportunities at every turn, Cinque Terre delivers everything that people love about Italy.

-Today, however, that beauty is also its curse – it's one of the most overtouristed parts of the Bel Paese, with thousands of daytrippers crowding into the narrow streets, eager to take a couple of quick shots for the 'Gram and then leave.
+Today, however, that beauty is also its curse.
+For this is one of the most overtouristed parts of the Bel Paese (the beautiful country), with thousands of day-trippers crowding into the narrow streets, eager to take a couple of quick shots for the ‘Gram and then leave.
 Is Cinque Terre overcrowded?
 Absolutely.
 Does that limit your enjoyment?
 Not if you take your time.
-Most people day-trip around the five villages, but stay longer – even three or four days – and you'll get a real appreciation of this extraordinary landscape.
+Most people day-trip around the five villages, but stay longer – even three or four days – and you’ll get a real appreciation of the extraordinary landscapes here.

-One of the most remote parts of Italy – the single road arrived in the 1960s, and the railway a century earlier – Cinque Terre has always been a place of visceral beauty.
-Look up beyond those colored houses: for over 1,000 years, the residents have terraced the cliff sides and cultivated olives and wine that were once the toast of Europe's top tables.
+One of the most remote parts of Italy – the single road arrived in the 1960s, the railway a century earlier – Cinque Terre has always been a place of visceral beauty.
+Look up beyond those colored houses: for over 1000 years, the residents have terraced the cliffsides and cultivated olives and wine that were once the toast of Europe’s top tables.

 Riomaggiore

-Vibes: The southernmost village packs fine-dining restaurants and good bars into its teeny terraces.
-If you're wondering where to start in Cinque Terre, this is your best bet.
+Vibes: Cinque Terre’s southernmost village packs fine-dining restaurants and good bars into its teeny terraces.
+If you’re wondering where to start in Cinque Terre, this is your best bet.

 Eat: In the mornings or for lunch on the run, grab a pastry or piece of focaccia at Panificio Rosi.
 The best views in town are from A Pié de Ma, a superb wine bar and restaurant on the cliffs that has an unbeatable selection of local wines by the glass.
 Run by Sicilian brothers, La Lampara is a superb seafood restaurant.